pyhys/minimalmodbus/docs/develop.rst

 Developer documentation
 =======================

-The details printed in debug mode (messages and responses) are very useful for using the included dummy_serial port for unit testing purposes.
+The details printed in debug mode (requests and responses) are very useful for using the included dummy_serial port for unit testing purposes.
 For examples, see the file test/test_minimalmodbus.py.